 Noticing what appears to be blood in your eye after a sudden bad headache can be quite alarming, as this can make you wonder if an aneurysm in your brain has ruptured or begun leaking.

-“Often, cluster and tension headaches are associated with redness in the eye,” says Atif Zafar, MD, director of the stroke program at University of New Mexico Hospital and assistant professor of Stroke/Neurology at the UNM School of Medicine.
+“Often, cluster and tension headaches are associated with redness in the eye,” says Atif Zafar, MD, medical director of St. Michaels Hospital in Toronto, Ontario, and former director of the stroke program at University of New Mexico Hospital.

 Dr. Zafar explains, “In patients with chronic headaches who have eye redness on and off, I would not worry about it too much, but will recommend discussing it with your headache doctor.